m3-learning/PLD_Workflow/README.md

-# Instruction PLD form:
+# Instruction to open PLD digital form:

 ## 1. Start the program:
   1).
 Click "Start" - "Anaconda Prompt"
   2).
-Copy following code in terminal:
+Copy the following code in the opened terminal:

      conda activate pld